By Mary Karish

 - Graft your own healthy plants by using certified bud wood.

 - Check your own citrus for psyllids or symptoms of citrus greening disease.
 If you suspect citrus greening disease, contact Texas Plant Clinic

 Winter may present a challenge for North Texas growers, depending on the type of citrus grown.
 Young Satsumas and Kumquats are hardy citrus that can be planted in the ground, provided they face the south-east side of a building or brick wall and have some winter protection, such as blankets, burlaps, Christmas lights or pop up greenhouses.
 If you use plastic covers overnight, always remove them during the day to avoid leaf burn.

 Pots can also be wheeled into your garage when nighttime temperatures are expected to dip below freezing.
 Another option would be to house your plants until the danger of freeze is past.
 If you opt for the later, ensure they are situated in a bright area.
 My favorite varieties that do well in North Texas are:

 |Moro Blood Orange||28F|

 *No published numbers of the low temperatures at which a particular citrus survives are absolute.
-Acclimation and the conditions associated with freeze, along with duration of those lows, have bearing on outcome.
+Acclimation and the conditions associated with a freeze, along with the duration of those lows, have bearing on the outcome.

 Citrus trees are full of magic.
 In the spring, they produce a medley of fragrant buds.
 Each summer, buds turn into fruits.
 In the fall, they display an array of orange and yellow colors as the fruits ripen.
 In winter, they retain their green outfit when everything around is dormant.
 They bear the promise of spring in the palms of their leaves.
 My grandmother shared with me the love of citrus, and I gladly follow her footsteps growing my own citrus, and using orange blossom water for many purposes.